-The 1980s is known for many things and one of them are the different hairstyles that people rocked, and one of the most iconic hairstyle of the 1980s was “The Mullet”.
+The 1980s is known for many things, and one of them are the different hairstyles that people rocked.
+And one of the most iconic hairstyle of the 1980s was “The Mullet”.

 In addition to the mullet, hairstyles like flattops, hi-top fades, jheri curls, permanent waves, large hair-dos and puffed up styles were also favorites.
-However perhaps the one haircut that stands out the most in the late 20th century is the mullet, and that’s what we are digging into here today.
+However perhaps the one haircut that stands out the most in the late 20th century was the mullet, and that’s what we are digging into here today.

 Even though these days many people stereotype the mullet haircut as something that only backwards rednecks sport, back in the 1980s the mullet haircut was actually pretty mainstream.

-The Mullet Haircut And The 80s
+The 80s Mullet Haircut

 The mullet was actually a very popular haircut that became part of the lesbian culture in the 1980s.
 Back then, most women used it as a way to express themselves and identify as members of the culture in public.
 This topic was heavily discussed in the documentary “American Mullet” in 2001.